gminator/poker/README.md

 # Solution

-This solution provides a simple that will accept 5 card and output a classification or name for Poker Combinations in that set of cards.
+This solution provides a simple program that will accept 5 cards and output a classification or name of the Poker Combinations in that set of cards.

-It is written using Python3 with Django4,this only to show a working understanding of Django and will expose the functionanilty  Django Management cammands and a REST API built from Django Rest Framework.
+It is written using Python3 with Django3, the classifier will be exposed via a REST API built from Django Rest Framework.

-The application can be deployed using docker-compose (instructions to follow)
+The application is deployed using Docker Compose.

 ### Design Principles

-The code will be written inline with the **SOLID principle** honoring single respobsibiliy, open close principle and interface segregation and effort to write DRY scalable code.
+The code will be written in line with the **SOLID principle** honouring single responsibility, open close principle and interface segregation in an effort to write DRY scalable code.

-**Single responsiblity** in important because it faciliates good TDD or Unit test, having fat or ambigious functions  makes testing difficult.
+**Separation of concerns** is important because it facilitates good TDD or Unit tests, having fat or ambiguous functions  makes testing difficult.

-The acceptance criteria is written in Gherkin, I've found that this is easier for stakeholder to validate assumptions against and for developers to write unit tests.
+The requirements are written in a Gherkin style, I've found that this is easier for stakeholders to validate assumptions against while still being clear enough to qualify for acceptance criteria when writing code.

 ### Framework Choice

-Its not entirely neccasry to use a Framework like Django.
-I chose this to show that I have a grounded understanding of the elements of frameowrks (Routing, ORM, MVC, Serializers, etc) these exist in almost all frameworks irrespecitve of lanuage.
+It’s not entirely necessary to use a Framework like Django for something so simple.
+I chose this to demonstrate an understanding of the elements of frameworks (Routing, ORM, MVC, Serializers, etc) these exist in almost all frameworks irrespective of language.

 ### Business Rules

-There a rules that I will negate for the purpose of the excercise.
+There a rules that I will negate for the purpose of the exercise.

 #### The Joker
 The Joker is typically used as a wild card, players can use this stand in for cards of their choice.
-I will not be using this card in my evaluations as it will require additional user input, and is not critical for demostrating a working understanding of the principles I wish to demonstrate
+I will not be using this card in my evaluations as it will require additional user input, and is not critical for demonstrating a working understanding of the principles I wish to convey.

 #### The Ace
-The ace card can represent boht 1 & 14, aslo depending on the players choice.
-For purpose of the test it will always represent the highest available card.
+The ace card can represent both 1 & 14, also depending on the players choice.
+For the purpose of the test it will always represent the highest available card.

 ### Poker Hands